What is Versatile VC? How do you compare with other VCs?

 We don’t think VCs can predict the future.
 Founders do, because they’re on the cutting edge of innovation in their respective disciplines.
 We’re fortunate to work with founders who can teach us what’s next.

-We also do not invest in companies selling recreational drugs/alcohol or adult/NSFW content.
-One of our filters for a company is: would we encourage our family members who are in the target market to use the company?
-If we have a family member who is a drug addict and we invested in a drug treatment company, we’ll gladly encourage our relative to become a client.
-But we wouldn’t encourage a family member who is not currently a drug user to use drugs.
-If they choose to use drugs, that’s their prerogative, but we won’t encourage it.
+One of our filters for a company is: would we encourage our family members to use the company?
+We would gladly invest in a drug addiction treatment company, and if we have a family member who is a drug addict, we’ll encourage our relative to become a client of that company.
+However, we would not invest in a company which sold recreational drugs, because we wouldn’t proactively encourage a family member who is not currently a drug user to use drugs.

 Who do you look to invest in?